cloudnativeessentials/dra-tutorial/README.md

 #### ResourceClaim

-A ResourceClaim describes a request for access to resources in the cluster, for use by workloads.
+A ResourceClaim describes a request for access to resources in the cluster, for use by workloads. <br>
-For example, if a workload needs an accelerator device with specific properties, this is how that request is expressed.
+For example, if a workload needs an accelerator device with specific properties, this is how that request is expressed. <br>
-The `status` stanza tracks whether this claim has been satisfied and what specific resources have been allocated.
+The `status` stanza tracks whether this claim has been satisfied and what specific resources have been allocated. <br>
-A ResourceClaim is a claim to use a specific DeviceClass and represents an acual resource allocation made by the resource driver.
+A ResourceClaim is a claim to use a specific DeviceClass and represents an acual resource allocation made by the resource driver. <br>
 Users create ResourceClaims and reger to the DeviceClass they want to allocate resources for.
-The Pod can then use these resources with a ResourceClaim.
+The Pod can then use these resources with a ResourceClaim. <br>

 Let's use `kubectl explain` to see the ResourceClaim's description: